 Accrual method.
-Generally, you report an item of income in the tax year when all events have happened that fix your right to receive the income and you can determine the amount with reasonable accuracy.
+Under an accrual method, you generally report income in the tax year when all events have occurred that fix your right to receive the income and you can determine the amount with reasonable accuracy.
 Generally, you deduct or capitalize business expenses when you become liable for them, whether or not you pay them in the same year.

 Prepaid expenses.
 Expenses paid in advance can only be deducted in the year to which they apply under either the cash or an accrual method.
-For example, suppose you have a subscription to a direct-selling journal that runs out at the end of 2000.
+For example, suppose you have a subscription to a direct-selling journal that runs out at the end of 2001.
 It will cost you \$30 to renew the subscription for one year or \$54 for 2 years.
-You decide to renew for 2 years and mail your check at the end of November 2000.
-You cannot deduct the \$54 on your 2000 return, even if you use the cash method of accounting.
-However, you can deduct half of the \$54 in 2001 and the other half in 2002.
+You decide to renew for 2 years and mail your check at the end of November 2001.
+You cannot deduct the \$54 on your 2001 return, even if you use the cash method of accounting.
+However, you can deduct half of the \$54 in 2002 and the other half in 2003.